hngi/team-neon-hotel-beta/README.md

 IF YOU ARE NOT COMFORTABLE WITH SCSS , YOU CAN USE CSS.
 THEY WORK THE SAME WAY

-Contact the subteam leads or @deji.ab on the slack channel if you have any issues
+Contact the subteam leads or [@deji.ab](adedejiabiola56@gmail.com) or on the slack channel if you have any issues